 By now, it’s safe to say that Google is the most powerful search engine available.
 With over 40,000 unique searches made on the platform every second, it is by far the most powerful tool out there for restaurants.

 In the past, making a reservation at your favorite restaurant meant having to call a reservation hotline, spend time spelling out your name, providing your contact info, and listing out any special requests.
 We have come a long way since then.

 The only problem though is that despite this, some restaurants are still making it just as difficult to reserve a table online as it was in the past by phone.

-The food and beverage industry is one of the hardest industries to succeed in.
-With over a million restaurants in America alone, it’s become incredibly difficult to find your spot in an already saturated market.
+The food and beverage industry is one of the hardest industries to succeed in right now.
+With over a million restaurants in America alone, and more opening year after year, competition is at its all-time high, making it harder than ever for restaurants to succeed in an already saturated market.

 Marketing to millennials wasn't always a worthwhile investment, in the past it meant restaurants would be marketing to teenagers.
 Nowadays, with the average age of a millennial sitting comfortably at 18, you are opening up your restaurant to an entire group of people with new, disposable income.